All Types of Coal Are Not Created Equal

 Coking Coal Versus Steam Coal

 Coking coal, also known as metallurgical coal, has low sulfur and phosphorus content and can withstand high heat.
-Coking coal is fed into ovens and subjected to oxygen-free pyrolysis, a process that heats the coal to approximately 1,100 degrees Celsius.
-It melts it and drives off any volatile compounds and impurities to leave pure carbon.
+Coking coal is fed into ovens and subjected to oxygen-free pyrolysis, a process that heats the coal to approximately 1,100 degrees Celsius, melting it and driving off any volatile compounds and impurities to leave pure carbon.
 The hot, purified, liquefied carbon solidifies into lumps called "coke" that can be fed into a blast furnace along with iron ore and limestone to produce steel.

 Steam coal, also known as thermal coal, is suitable for electric power production.